datawire/infra-actions/github-runner-provisioner/README.md

 We use the GitHub-Runner-Provisioner to serve a webhook to GitHub Actions.
 GitHub will send any Actions events to the GRP running in Skunkworks, which will parse those events looking for workflows that request special labels in their `runs-on` property.

-Using the GitHub Self-Hosted Runner binaries we then spin up the custom runners in one of our supported runner providers - currently AWS and CodeMagic.
+Using the GitHub Self-Hosted Runner binaries we then spin up the custom runners in one of our supported runner providers - currently AWS only.
 Supported runners are configured in [runner.go](runner.go).

 ### AWS

 AWS runners are created in EC2 using the AWS SDK.
 See the [aws_runners](internal/aws/runners) package for details on the implementation.

-### CodeMagic

-CodeMagic runners are actually CodeMagic Builds (CI jobs in their service) that then pull the GitHub Self-Hosted binaries and register themselves as ephemeral (single-use) runners - picking up a single job from the calling repo and then terminating.

 ## Testing